glebtsereteli/GMRoomLoader/docs/pages/home/whatIsIt.md

 # What is GMRoomLoader?

-GMRoomLoader is a pure GML [Open Source](https://en.wikipedia.org/wiki/Free_and_open-source_software) GameMaker library made for creating room prefabs and loading room contents at runtime, AKA "loading other rooms into the current room".
+GMRoomLoader is a pure GML [Free and Open Source](https://en.wikipedia.org/wiki/Free_and_open-source_software) GameMaker library made for creating room prefabs and loading room contents at runtime, AKA "loading other rooms into the current room".

 It provides tools to process the data returned by :room_get_info():, use that data to load room contents efficiently during gameplay, and clean up created elements when needed.